dotnet/docs/docs/framework/data/wcf/developing-and-deploying-wcf-data-services.md

 ---
 # Develop and Deploy WCF Data Services

-This topic provides information about developing and deploying WCF Data Services.
+This article provides information about developing and deploying WCF Data Services.
 For more basic information about WCF Data Services, see [Getting Started](getting-started-with-wcf-data-services.md) and [Overview](wcf-data-services-overview.md).

 ## Develop WCF Data Services